At NC State University, Graphic & Experience Design majors can:

-- Establish a strong design foundation through sequenced core studios and then move on to advanced studios in special topics like data visualization, branding, and accessible design.
+- Establish a strong design foundation through sequenced core studios, followed by advanced studios in special topics like data visualization, branding, accessible design, and artificial intelligence.

 - Learn to think through making, using rapid prototyping techniques to test ideas early and often.